miaout17/psychedelic/README.md

 Psychedelic is an amazing syntax colorizer library that automatically any output in your console.
 It supports Ruby, Python, Perl, C++, Brainfuck... and any language you know magically.

+YOU GOT TO SEE THE COOL SCREENSHOTS ON [PSYCHEDELIC HOME PAGE](http://miaout17.github.com/psychedelic/)!!

 ## Installation

 Execute in your shell: